zhenga8533/bbvw-wiki/docs/pokemon/basculin-white-striped.md

 ### Sprites

-Basculin-White-Striped has no sprites available in Blaze Black/Volt White.
+Basculin White Striped has no sprites available in Blaze Black/Volt White.

 ### Cries